 In terms of incorporating the dining aspect, it's best to opt for a table in a similar shade and finish to your kitchen cabinets, which will help it blend into the scheme effectively.
 Alternatively, round tables or glass tables are go-to options for smaller kitchen-diners.

-3. Embrace the dark and atmospheric interiors trend in an open plan kitchen
+18. Embrace the dark and atmospheric interiors trend in an open plan kitchen

 Despite everything we've said about using light shades for a bright and spacious open plan kitchen diner, you shouldn't write off the dark and atmospheric interiors trend as good open plan kitchen ideas altogether.